LakniR23/To-do-list/README.md

 # To-do-list
-This to-do list webpage is created using HTML, CSS and JavaScript
+This simple to-do list webpage is created using HTML, CSS and JavaScript